From Seed to Bloom: Your Guide for Growing Sweet Peas from Seed

 pink sweet peas in glass vase

-Pick sweet peas for a longer vase life when there are at least two unopened flowers at the tip of a stem.
+Pick sweet peas for a longer vase life when at least two unopened flowers are at the tip of a stem.
 Sweet peas are short-lived cut flowers and usually last only 4-5 days in a vase.

 Add a flower preservative to the water to extend the vase’s life.